Updated on by Sarina

-Repeat making this stitches, always making sure that you are inserting the needle into same hole from which the needle came up previously.
+Repeat making these stitches, always making sure that you are inserting the needle into same hole from which the needle came up previously.

-This chain stitch is made by using two threads of different and mostly contrasting colours.
+This chain stitch is made by using two threads of different and mostly contrasting colors.

 Learn how to do a cable chain stitch here